 "We can make it worth your while."

 "You fellas take care now."
 Jim dropped a nickel in the machine.

 The tall one pulled out a stiff card with a number typed on it.
 He left it on the detergent.

 "Three days."
 Jim said.

 Jim cracked a beer and turned on the space heater.
-He filled up a dish for the strays that frequented his patio.
+He filled up a dish for the strays who frequented his patio.
 The card stock was high quality.
 Sixteen points at least.
-He thought about the last time he talked to her.
+He thought about the last time he’d talked to her.

 "Hello?" said a soft voice on the other end.

 "How are you?" she said.

 "Are you taking care of yourself?" he asked.